 I am passionate about my teaching and derive tremendous satisfaction from teaching a wide variety of students from different cultures and backgrounds.
 I am focussed and driven, particularly when exams or competitions are on the agenda!

 Although my starting point is always the individual student, my methods are largely based on the teachings of Tobias Matthay, who taught many of the world’s great pianists.
-I teach the piano on a one-to-one basis, to pupils of all ages and abilities, from beginners to advanced standard. *Learning the piano is for everyone: I welcome enquiries from the LGBT+ community.
+I teach the piano on a one-to-one basis, to pupils of all ages and abilities, from beginners to advanced standard.

-I regularly prepare candidates for Associated Board (and Trinity college Guildhall, where required) Practical, Theory and Musicianship examinations, routinely achieving Distinctions.
+I regularly prepare candidates for Associated Board (and Trinity College, where required) Practical, Theory and Musicianship examinations, routinely achieving Distinctions.
 I also prepare pupils for piano competitions and have achieved consistently high results with many first prizes.
 I actively encourage performance and my pupils have taken part in piano competitions in London, Bristol and Taunton and local Young Musician competitions, where several have been prize-winners.
 For instance, at the 2017 Taunton Festival of the Arts, my pupils were placed first in 8 classes, all of them achieving Distinctions.
 At the 2018 Taunton Festival of the Arts, my pupils were placed first in 4 classes, with several in 2nd place.
 During the same week, at the Music Festival at Stoke sub Hamdon,one of my youngest pupils won the top award in her category.
 In the summer of 2018 five of my pupils achieved high Distinctions at various levels in their Associated Board piano exams.
 At the 2019 Taunton Festival of the Arts, 3 of my pupils came first, 2 were placed second, 9 were awarded Distinctions and the youngest, aged 7, was presented with the top trophy for the most promising pianist in the whole competition.

 I am a traditional teacher with traditional methods which get results.
 I am rapidly able to identify the strengths and weaknesses in a student’s playing and to solve technical and musical dilemmas and have the ability to choose appropriate repertoire to assist in the development of a particular student.